Wild Atlantic Way

 Ballina and the surrounding villages are home to four of Mayo's discovery points including Ballina Quay, Céide Fields, Lacken Bay and Killala Quay.

 Ballina Quay is Mayo’s last Discovery Point on the Wild Atlantic Way and is located just 11 minutes from our Great National Hotel Ballina.
-It is one of the most pictoresque parts of Ballinaon the eastern side of the Moy, it is a quiet and peaceful setting.
+It is one of the most picturesque parts of Ballina on the eastern side of the Moy, it is a quiet and peaceful setting.
 There are many boats tied up on the river.

 The Belleek Woods is situated along the banks of the River Moy directly across from the Quay village.
 The Park is an area of immense peace and tranquillity with up to 6 miles of natural forest pathways, two of which run along the banks of the Moy.